Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Background

+A Code LLM can be prompted to perform a wide variety of tasks, including code translation (e.g., \cite{pan:lost-in-translation}), test generation (e.g., \cite{schafer:testpilot}), code mutation (e.g., \cite{xia:universal-fuzzing}), code editing (e.g., \cite{cassano:canitedit}), and much more.
+This article focuses on the \emph{natural language to code task} (e.g., \cite{heidorn:english-vhll}) for low-resource programming languages.
+Making Code LLMs better on other tasks is beyond the scope of this article.

-Most Code LLM benchmarks, including those we use in this paper, follow the format introduced by the Codex ``HumanEval'' benchmark~\cite{chen2021evaluating}.
+Most Code LLM benchmarks for the natural language to code task, including those we use in this paper, follow the format introduced by the Codex ``HumanEval'' benchmark~\cite{chen2021evaluating}.
 Every benchmark problem has two parts: 1)~a prompt for the LLM that has a function signature and a comment, and 2)~a suite of test cases that are not given to the LLM.
-Thus each problem is run in two steps: 1)~the model generates a function from the prompt, and 2)~the generated function is then tested with the hidden tests, and all tests must pass for the generated code to be considered correct.
+Thus each problem is run in two steps: 1)~the LLM generates a function from the prompt, and 2)~the generated function is then tested with the hidden tests, and all tests must pass for the generated code to be considered correct.

 The HumanEval benchmark has 164 problems for Python.
 However, it is possible to mechanically translate most of these problems to other programming languages (\cref{benchmark-ex}).
 Translating comments and function signatures is straightforward, but some care is needed to introduce types for typed target languages.
-Translating test cases turns out to be easy as well, since almost all HumanEval test cases are of form $f(v_\mathit{in}) = v_\mathit{out}$, where $v_\mathit{in}$ and $v_\mathit{out}$ are first-order values.
+Translating test cases turns out to be easy as well, since almost all HumanEval test cases are of the form $f(v_\mathit{in}) = v_\mathit{out}$, where $v_\mathit{in}$ and $v_\mathit{out}$ are first-order values.
 This is the approach that is taken by MultiPL-E and similar tools ~\cite{cassano:multipl-e,athiwaratkun:mbxp,babelcode} to build polyglot benchmarks for Code LLMs.
 This paper utilizes MultiPL-E, which is the only benchmark to date that supports Racket, and we extend it to support OCaml for this paper.